OCamlPro/techelson/README.md

 A test execution engine for Michelson smart contracts.

+# Documentation

+The user documentation is hosted here: [liquidity-lang.org/techelson/doc].
+You can also access the bleeding edge version on [the main repo's git page].
+Finally, there is a blog post by Techelson's main developer on how to use Techelson with [Liquidity]: [adrienchampion.github.io/blog].

 # Features

 Techelson is currently in beta.
 The rough list of (planned) features is